 Eye-tracking is relatively inexpensive, scalable, and delivers results in short timeframes.
 There are some limitations, however.
 By itself, eye-tracking cannot tell you why someone is looking at something.
 It can tell you what they see, but not necessarily what they perceive.
 It cannot tell you whether visual attention is accompanied by positive or negative emotional valence.
 Another important limitation is that objects in the periphery (not recorded by this method) can still have a significant effect on reactions and subsequent behavior.
 These issues can be addressed by combining eye-tracking with other methods.
 One popular combination is eye-tracking with facial expression coding, which can be used to measure emotional valence in conjunction with fixations, gaze paths, and pupil response during exposure to marketing stimuli.

-Response time studies leverage the fact that human brains take time to think.
+Implicit measures or response time studies leverage the fact that human brains take time to think.

 How it works

 We take less time to think when we encounter things that are familiar or expected and we take more time when we encounter things that are novel or unexpected.
 Response time studies take advantage of this difference in processing speeds to provide a window into how concepts and attitudes are connected in long-term memory.
 “Strength of association” refers to the degree to which things “go together” in long-term memory.
 From that simple foundation, response time studies have expanded into a powerful set of tools to explore many mental phenomena, including how brands and products are connected to each other and related ideas in consumers’ minds.

 Many different response time tests and implicit association measures have been developed over the years.
 Three of the most popular techniques used in neuromarketing today are semantic priming, affective priming, and the Implicit Association Test (IAT).